Fahmula/nexus-tuner/README.md

 > * **Web-Based UI:** A modern, user-friendly UI with PWA support to manage providers, create logical channels, map sources, and view application logs.
 Mapping channels has never been easier with automatic suggestions and prefilled data to make the setup process frictionless.
 Additionally, sources mapped to other logical channels will be marked as `In Use` or `Duplicated` if it's also mapped to the current channel.
 > * **M3U Aggregation:** Combine multiple IPTV provider playlists into one unified and consistent channel lineup.
 Each provider can be configured with their maximum concurrent streams, which `NexusTuner` will manage intelligently.
 > * **`In-Browser Previews:`** Easily preview streams directly in your browser while configuring channels or from the `Sources` page.
 No more guesswork and fiddling with external players to check stream region and language.
 > * **`Automatic Quality Monitoring:`** `NexusTuner` continuously monitors the health of each source along with its resolution, bitrate, and framerate.
 No more endless tinkering to find the best source, just select them all and `NexusTuner` automatically chooses the highest quality and most reliable stream from your configured sources when a channel is requested.
+Additionally, you can use metrics such as `Uptime`, `Runtime`, and `Offset (Relative Delay)` from your sources so you can curate the perfect viewing experience.
 > * **`Fast & Reliable Streams:`** When a channel is requested, `NexusTuner` starts multiple mapped sources in parallel (respecting each provider's limit).
 It then quickly selects the best healthy stream based on priority and quality, leading to faster, more reliable, and more consistent channel startup times.
 Additionally, it will automatically switch to another source if the current one fails, ensuring uninterrupted viewing.
 > * **`Dead Source Detection:`** Once configured, your channel lineup remains stable and consistent to your media clients, even if you completely change Providers or remove all source mappings.
 Additionally, `NexusTuner` automatically detects dead mapped sources (e.g. stream url changed) and intelligently tries to remap them based on their tvg data.
 If it's not possible, channels with dead sources will be logged and marked in the UI with a convenient button to remove them.
 In any case, you will never need to remap a channel in your media clients unless you've deleted the logical channel itself.
 > * **`On-the-Fly Remux:`** All streams are processed via FFmpeg/VLC to produce an HLS or MPEGTS format, maximizing compatibility across a wide range of media client devices and applications.
 Each stream type also supports sharing the same process for multiple simultaneous connections automatically, reducing resource usage and provider slot usage.